Could Journaling be the Answer to Everything?

-The Clarity Journal is one of my morning habits.
+The Clarity Journal is firmly entrenched into my morning habit routine.
 I don’t even think about starting a day without it.

-I’ve actually journaled off-and-on for many years.
+I’ve actually journaled off-and-on for years.
 But, never with a structure of my own design.

 I typically journaled when I needed to focus on a difficult decision.
 Focusing for more than a few minutes is a challenge.
 The urge to check email, Facebook or Twitter is constant, they are intentionally designed to be addictive.
 Even without those distractions, the monkey mind jumps all over the place.

 The mechanical act of writing seems to reign in this restless nature.
 The “mechanical” part can be pen, pencil, or keyboard.
 The pen on paper works best for me, but I also keyboard when the thoughts are coming too fast to write down.